szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

 TLDR: Results generally reflect model backbone training bias (imagenet datasets).
 Results also show that

 ## Acknowledgements
 * Jacob Gil for his popular EigenCAM for YOLO5 notebook.
-This project notebook is based heavily this framework, with some adjustments.
+Implementation of this project is based heavily this framework, with some adjustments.
 Link the notebook below:

 [https://github.com/jacobgil/pytorch-grad-cam/blob/master/tutorials/EigenCAM%20for%20YOLO5.ipynb](https://github.com/jacobgil/pytorch-grad-cam/blob/master/tutorials/EigenCAM%20for%20YOLO5.ipynb)